 For the most part, being a chef involves working late into the evening.
 There’s then the travelling home and the winding down to consider, which transpires that getting to bed before midnight is not the norm for the majority of chefs.

-Some thrive in this type of work patternOpens in a new tab., those that hate mornings and would rather be awake all night adapt particularly well.
+Some thrive in this type of work pattern, those that hate mornings and would rather be awake all night adapt particularly well.

 On the other hand, those whose envy the working hours of postmen and women, may find the chef work pattern a little too difficult.